AliceHincu/University/licenta-OS-theory.md

+# UNIX processes
+In UNIX, processes form the basis of any activity.
+A process, in the simplest terms, is an executing program.
+Each process provides the resources needed to execute a program, such as an address space, a set of data structures within the kernel, and one or more threads that execute the program code.

+Let's delve deeper into each concept:

+1. **Creation of processes**: In Unix, every process (except the very first process, called the "init" process) is created because an existing process makes an exact copy of itself.
+This child process has the same environment as the parent, including the same open files, signal handling, user and group ids, and so on.

+2. **fork**: This is the system call that a process uses to replicate itself. `fork` creates a new process by duplicating the existing one.
+The new process, called the child, is an exact copy of the calling process, called the parent, except for a few values that get changed, such as the process ID.
+After the `fork`, both processes run independently of each other.

+3. **exec**: This system call is used to run a new program in the process.
+It replaces the current process image with a new process image, resulting in the complete replacement of the process's code and data segment.
+It's typically used after a `fork` to replace the child process's image with the one we want to run.

+4. **exit**: This is the system call a process uses to terminate itself.
+When a process calls `exit`, it ends its execution and its exit status is returned to the parent process.
+After `exit` has been called, the process is in the "zombie" state until its parent calls `wait`.

+5. **wait**: This system call is used by a parent process to pause until one of its child processes terminates. `wait` also allows the parent to receive the child's exit status.
+Once the parent has waited on a child process, the child fully terminates and is removed from the system.

+6. **Pipe**: A pipe provides a mechanism for interprocess communication.
+Pipes allow the output of one process to be used as the input to another.
+For example, in a pipeline like `ls | sort`, `ls` writes to the pipe and `sort` reads from the same pipe.

+7. **FIFO (named pipe)**: While anonymous pipes exist only as long as the process that created them keeps running, named pipes or FIFOs are a way of creating a pipe that exists independently of the process that created it.
+They exist in the file system and can be created using the `mkfifo` command.
+Multiple processes can read and write to the pipe, but it's primarily used for one-way communication between a writer and a reader.

 # Basic concepts
 ## Variables
 Variables in shell programming are a means of storing data and making it available for processing.
 You can assign a value to a variable with `var=value` (no spaces around `=`) and reference the value with `$var`.